metabrainz/critiquebrainz/docs/intro.rst

         $ echo $DUMPS_DIR

       This must display the path of your folder containing database dumps.
+The folder must contain at least the file ``mbdump.tar.bz2``.

   iii.
 Then import the database dumps by this command::